ETCExtensions/Edit-This-Cookie/README.md

 --------------

 EditThisCookie is a cookie manager.
 You can add, delete, edit, search, protect and block cookies!
-Inspired by the lack of a good cookie manager in google chrome i developed this small simple and extremely useful extension, that let's you perform anything you might actually need to do with cookies
+Inspired by the lack of a good cookie manager in the Chrome Web Store, I developed this small, simple and extremely useful extension which allows you perform anything you might actually need to do with cookies, such as:

 * Delete any cookie
 * Edit any cookie